 George was preceded in death by his parents; wife Lorriane on April 18, 2019; son Ronald on Nov.
 15, 2018, infant daughter Kathleen; 2 grandchildren, Wade and Macy Stanek; great grandson Ashton Wilwert; brothers, Earnest, William, Victor, Joseph, Edwin, Willis; and sister, Alvina.

 The family would like to take this opportunity to thank the staff at the Augusta Health and Rehabilitation and St. Croix Hospice for the wonderful treatment that George received while in their care.
 Everyone’s kindness and support will never be forgotten.

-A celebration of life will he held and announced at a later date along with burial in the East Lawn Cemetery in Augusta, where military rites will be conducted by the Augusta area veterans.
+A visitation will he held Friday, July 24, 2020, from 10 a.m. to noon at the Anderson Funeral Home in Augusta, with memorial services being held at noon on Friday at the funeral home.
+Burial will be in the East Lawn Cemetery in Augusta, where military rites will be conducted by the Augusta area veterans.